evan2945/Udacity-Robotics-Follow-Me/RoboND-DeepLearning-Project/README.md

 that is closer, but smaller, so the network would struggle to follow.
 Another issue, as mentioned above, is that bilinear upsampling causes loss of some finer details.
 With larger objects, losing some detail isn't as detrimental, but with smaller objects, it would be an issue.
 To overcome this, I would make several changes.
 First, we would have to ensure to get a lot of very detailed and comprehensive training data.
 I would also change our strategy of using bilinear upsampling.
 Switching that out for transpose convolutional layers would add learnable layers and help retain some of the finer details needed for smaller objects.
 It would slow down the network some, but is probably necessary for smaller objects.
+As a final note, in order for this to apply to other objects, we would need to collect different data (from the data collected for this project) in which the other objects are specifically targeted.
+We cannot use the data as is to switch tracking targets.
+Saying that, however, makes me curious as to how target switching could be accomplished.
+Maybe that would make an interesting side project!
+Speaking of side projects....

 ### Extra!
 So since this was the final project, I decided to have a little extra fun and incorporate something I have been reading about